 While chemicals reduce bacteria in the water, high levels pose a danger to swimmers.
-Moreover, the hot tub itself is at risk of corrosion when improperly kept.
+Moreover, the hot tub itself is at risk of corrosion when improperly kept and can break down or spring a leak.
 Thankfully, you can avoid this without little invested time.

 How To Maintain Your Hot Tub

 If you own a hot tub, you already know of its many benefits.
 All that’s left to learn is how to maintain your hot tub so it can continue to benefit you.

 Although hot tub maintenance may not be the easiest endeavour, it will ensure that your hot tub remains in good condition for a longer period of time.
 By following these few steps, you can ensure your hot tub longevity and a great experience with your hot tub.

 - Refinish wood surfaces

 It doesn’t take a scientist to check chemical levels in a hot tub.
 Most hot tub and pool stores sell strips that gauge how mineral or chemical-intensive the water is.
 These checks need to happen about once a week.
 The main chemicals to watch are chlorine, bromine and baquanine.
 The pH level, too, is important.

 When adjusting chemical levels in the hot tub, measure prior to dumping.
 As well, add one chemical at a time, then wait to allow for full chemical absorption and dispersal.
 Always keep the water flowing during maintenance: the jets mix the chemicals more thoroughly.